 Based on this key, the View Proxy will be replaced at runtime with the original view object.
 The default case for View Proxy is to reuse view model for a common base class.
 However, you can write custom code to process view proxies differently in your projects, for example to replace view proxies with a certain id with a certain set of view model elements.

-As a template on how to resolve proxies, have a look at the default implementations working with super classes, which can be found here.
+As a template on how to resolve proxies, have a look at the default implementations working with super classes, which can be found in this class.

 Please note that the ViewProxy Model is currently not part of the regular SDK, you need to explicitly add this feature to your IDE to enhance the tooling, as well as to your runtime/product.
 The feature can be found on the regular update site: